 In 1965, the Minnesota Twins were embarking on their fifth season since relocating from Washington, D.C., and everything came together for them as they made their first appearance in the Fall Classic.
 Trailing Cleveland by a half game on June 30, the Twins went on a 22-9 run in July and never looked back, finishing with a record of 102-60, a full seven games ahead of Chicago.

 Grant enjoyed his best season in the majors.
-His name littered the AL statistical leader board at the end of the season as he led the league in wins (21) and shutouts (six), was second in complete games, and finished third in innings pitched (270.1).
+His name littered the AL statistical leader board at the end of the season as he led the league in wins (21) and shutouts (six), was second in complete games with 14, and finished third in innings pitched (270.1).
 He appeared in his first and only All-Star Game on July 13 at Metropolitan Stadium.
 The only downside is that Grant led the league in home runs allowed with 34.
 He was the leader of a pennant-winning staff in which no starter had an ERA over 3.50; (Jim Grant 21-7, 3.30 ERA, Jim Kaat 18-11, 2.83, Jim Perry 12-7, 2.63, Camilo Pascual 9-3, 3.35).
-Mudcat was named The Sporting News American League Pitcher of the Year, and was the first black pitcher in the American League to win 20 games in a season, as well as the first to win a game in the World Series.
+Mudcat was named The Sporting News American League Pitcher of the Year, and was the first black pitcher in the American League to win 20 games in a season.

 In 1966 the Twins were brimming with enthusiasm as they reported to spring training at Tinker Field in Orlando.
 Grant initially held out for a bigger contract, but eventually signed and reported to camp.
 He started slow once the regular schedule commenced, posting a 5-12 record at the All Star break, with an ERA of 3.28.
 “Last year I pitched well enough in tough games until the late innings,” explained Mudcat.
 “Then a lot of times our guys would come along and score.
 This year I’ve been pitching well until late innings and losing.
 I haven’t pitched as bad as my 5-12 record in the first half indicated.
 But maybe I can make it better by pitching better.
 I’m going to try.”